 The individual day care providers available in your community will influence this decision as well.
 Bigger cities with larger populations of seniors tend to offer a wider variety of respite care options compared to smaller towns and rural areas.
 While dementia is increasingly common, specialized programs may be difficult to find in some places.
 This may not be a problem during the mild stages of the disease, but as a senior’s condition progresses and their behavioral symptoms and confusion worsen, it becomes increasingly important that adult day care staff are trained in dementia care techniques.

 It’s important to understand that there will probably be an initial adjustment period for dementia patients when they first begin attending adult day services.
 Change is difficult to accept, and your loved one may push back against this idea, but most seniors with cognitive decline thrive when they are engaged and have a set routine to follow.
 It can take some time for new attendees to get comfortable with their new surroundings, peers and staff, but the benefits of adult day care are well worth it.
 Many seniors come to enjoy getting out of the house and interacting with new people.
 It gives them something to do and look forward to, often creating a renewed sense of purpose in their everyday life.

 Hours and Costs of Adult Day Programs

-Programs run from several hours to a full day.
-Participants may attend daily, a few times a week, weekly, or just for special activities.
-Weekend and evening care are less common, although this is changing as demand for adult daycare rises.
-(All options vary.)
+Most centers also allow flexible scheduling to meet caregivers’ schedules and dementia patients’ fluctuating moods and needs.
+Participants can choose to attend for a few hours or an entire day.
+Seniors may attend daily, a few times a week, weekly, or just for special events or activities.
+Weekend and evening care are less common, but this is changing as the demand for adult daycare for dementia patients increases.